Volcano erupts after strong earthquake in far eastern Russia, scientists warn of stronger quake - ExBulletin

 - Volcano erupts after strong earthquake in far eastern Russia, scientists warn of stronger quake

-- Can former Pakistani Prime Minister Imran Khan win the race to become the next Chancellor of Oxford from prison?
+- Jailed Imran Khan applied to become new Oxford University chancellor from his cell